tkcjason/FileTextReader/README.md

 # FileTextReader
-This file text reader is an application built by Jason Tse with Spring Boot for SYNALOGiK.
+This file text reader is an application built by Jason Tse with Spring Boot.

+It provides a REST API for uploading a file containing a section of text/story, and returns statistics around the length of words, average word length, and their frequencies.

 ## Installation
 Simply clone the repository from Github.